fscorrupt/awesome-stars/README.md

 - [PascalLuginbuehl/home-assistant-tray-menu](https://github.com/PascalLuginbuehl/home-assistant-tray-menu) - An app to interact with Home Assistant in the Windows System Tray
 - [Casvt/Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library, fitting in the *arr suite of software.
 - [RandomNinjaAtk/arr-scripts](https://github.com/RandomNinjaAtk/arr-scripts) - Extended Container Scripts - Automation scripts to make life easier!
-- [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft Office 365 environments.
+- [soteria-security/365Inspect](https://github.com/soteria-security/365Inspect) - A PowerShell script that automates the security assessment of Microsoft 365 environments.
 - [PiotrMachowski/Xiaomi-cloud-tokens-extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) - This tool/script retrieves tokens for all devices connected to Xiaomi cloud and encryption keys for BLE devices.
 - [gaseous-project/gaseous-server](https://github.com/gaseous-project/gaseous-server) - A game ROM manager, with a built in web based emulator using multiple sources to identify and provide metadata
 - [Pyxxilated-Studios/Moonarr](https://github.com/Pyxxilated-Studios/Moonarr) - An *arr for tidal